Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 What Concepts Are Tested in GMAT Data Sufficiency?

-DS questions can test any math concept from the GMAT quant universe, but they also appear in non-math form.
-Here is the full landscape:
+DS questions can draw from any math concept in the GMAT quant universe — and also appear in non-math, logic-based form.

 Math-based DS questions draw from: